NC State Wolfpack: Non-varsity sports

-The NC State men's and women's club hockey team participates in the ACCHL.
-The Wolfpack has been coached by Timothy Healy since 2019, and he has been assisted by Alex Rossetto, Nagib Ward, and Alex Fong.
-The team calls the Invisalign Arena home.
+The NC State men's and women's club hockey teams (nicknamed the Icepack) participate in the ACCHL.
+The Icepack were founded in 1976 and have been coached by Timothy Healy since 2019, and he has been assisted by Alex Rossetto, Nagib Ward, and Alex Fong.
+The team calls the Invisalign Arena in Morrisville home.
 Each year, the Wolfpack hosts the Stephen Russell Memorial Tournament to kick off the season in memory of a goaltender for the team from 2006 to 2009.
+The annual Governor's Cup rivalry game against UNC is also a highlight of the year, played at Lenovo Center before the Thanksgiving holiday break.
 In 2018–19, NC State finished with an undefeated regular season capped off with an ACCHL title, regional championship and a Nationals appearance.
-The men's team won the ACCHL tournament 4 times (2001, 2019, 2020, 2021).
-The women's team has won the ACCHL tournament 1 time (2021).
+The men's team has won the ACCHL tournament 4 times (2001, 2019, 2020, 2021).
+The women's team was established in 2019 and has won the ACCHL tournament 1 time (2021).

 NC State also boasts a growing men's lacrosse team, formerly an NCAA Division I program from 1973 to 1982.
 Under head coach Chris Demarest, the Wolfpack went 11–3 in 2017 and advanced to the SELC Tournament in Johns Creek, Georgia before falling to the Georgia Tech Yellow Jackets, who advanced to the semi-final round of the MCLA D1 national championship.

 NC State college bass fishing team won the 2006 and 2012 Collegiate bass fishing series.

 NC State club sports and intramural championships are covered by PackTV, a division of the Office of Information Technology at the university.
 PackTV is a student-driven sport channel that is on channel 32.2 on campus as well as streamed online through Apple TV and Roku.
 Along with intramural championships, club soccer, hockey, lacrosse, and basketball among others, PackTV has also covered varsity-level men's and women's soccer, softball and swimming.

 Championships

 NCAA team championships

-North Carolina State has won 5 NCAA team national championships.
+North Carolina State has won 6 NCAA team national championships.